Balanced scoring, stifling defense lead WV over Okla. St.

 BIG PICTURE

 West Virginia: The Mountaineers entered the game boasting one of the NCAA’s top defenses, and they showed why.
-They started the game ranking fifth in field goal percentage (36.2%) and held Oklahoma State to just 29.2% (14 of 48), including just 27.3 (6 of 22) in the first half.
-They were also third in 3-point defense (24.9%) and limited the Cowboys, a team that entered the day averaging 31.3% on 3-pointers, to just 5% (1 of 20) from 3-point range, including 0-for-10 in the first half.
+They started the game ranking fifth in field goal percentage (36.2%) and They were also third in 3-point defense (24.9%) and limited the Cowboys, a team that entered the day averaging 31.3% on 3-pointers, to just 5% (1 of 20) from 3-point range, including 0-for-10 in the first half.

 Oklahoma State: Coming off a blowout 85-50 loss to No. 22 Texas Tech on Saturday, the Cowboys started strong and hung with West Virginia for much of the first half.
 When Lindy Waters sank a five-foot jump shot with 7:05 left in the opening half, Oklahoma State led 13-12.
 But the Mountaineers’ defense tightened up after that and the Cowboys shot just 1-of-7 from the floor and West Virginia outscored them 16-6 the rest of the way until half time, as the Cowboys entered the break trailing 28-19.